opendaylight/transportpce/docs/developer-guide.rst

    :alt: Example of service notifications using the feature nbinotifications in TransportPCE

-Depending of the success of the service creation, different notifications will be published to the topic 'service' of the Kafka server.
+the status of the service creation, two kinds of notifications can be published to the topic 'service' of the Kafka server.

--  **ServiceCreate request received** : Indicates that TransportPCE received an RPC request service-create and started the process of creation.
-The notification contains all information concerning the new service to create.

-If the service was correctly implemented, these notifications will be published :
+If the service was correctly implemented, the following notification will be published :

--  **PCE calculation done OK !** : Indicates that the PCE calculation requested by the service-create was successful.
-It also contains all information concerning the new service to create.
 -  **Service implemented !** : Indicates that the service was successfully implemented.
    It also contains all information concerning the new service.